RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/status.md

 aliases:
 ---

-`rladmin status` displays the current cluster status and topology information.
+Displays the current cluster status and topology information.

 ## `status`